 - Gallbladder disease

 - Sexual problems

-Diabesity will ultimately take your life, but first, it will usually make you suffer.
+Diabesity will ultimately take your life if poorly managed, but first, it will usually make you suffer.

 Unfortunately, many experts don’t have any words of wisdom to offer because they don’t know what to do about this problem.